danishbilalansari/MassTransitRabbitMQQuorumDeadLetter/README.md

 1. Install .NET SDK: Ensure that the .NET SDK is installed on your machine.
 You can download it from the .NET official website.
 2. Install RabbitMQ: Download and install RabbitMQ from the RabbitMQ official website.
 Follow the installation instructions for your specific operating system.
 3. Start RabbitMQ: After installation, start RabbitMQ server.
-You can usually do this through the command line or terminal with: rabbitmq-server
+You can usually do this through the command line or terminal with:
+> rabbitmq-server
-4. Create a New Solution: Create a new solution using the .NET CLI or Visual Studio: dotnet new sln -n MyRabbitMqApp
+4. Create a New Solution: Create a new solution using the .NET CLI or Visual Studio:
+>  dotnet new sln -n MyRabbitMqApp
-5. Create Projects: Create the Producer, Contracts and Consumer projects: dotnet new console -n Producer dotnet new classlib -n Contracts dotnet new console -n Consumer
+5. Create Projects: Create the Producer, Contracts and Consumer projects:
+>  dotnet new console -n Producer  <br>
+>  dotnet new classlib -n Contracts  <br>
+>  dotnet new console -n Consumer
-7. Add References: Add a reference of Contracts to Producer and the Consumer project: dotnet add Producer reference Contracts dotnet add Consumer reference Contracts
+7. Add References: Add a reference of Contracts to Producer and the Consumer project:
+>  dotnet add Producer reference Contracts  <br>
+>  dotnet add Consumer reference Contracts
-8. Install NuGet Packages: Navigate to the Producer and Consumer project directory and install the necessary MassTransit and RabbitMQ packages: dotnet add package MassTransit dotnet add package MassTransit.RabbitMQ
+8. Install NuGet Packages: Navigate to the Producer and Consumer project directory and install the necessary MassTransit and RabbitMQ packages:
+>  dotnet add package MassTransit  <br>
+>  dotnet add package MassTransit.RabbitMQ  <br>
 9. Implement Classes: Implement the Producer, SagaConsumer, and related classes in their respective projects as outlined in the previous sections.
-10. Build the Application: Build the solution to ensure everything is set up correctly: dotnet build
+10. Build the Application: Build the solution to ensure everything is set up correctly:
+>  dotnet build
-11. Run the Application: Run the Consumer application: dotnet run
+11. Run the Application: Run the Consumer application:
+>  dotnet run
 12. Monitor RabbitMQ: Open the RabbitMQ Management UI at http://localhost:15672 to monitor queues and exchanges.
 You can log in with the default credentials (guest/guest).

 ## Conclusion